ane/ebi/README.md

 ![a problem](./images/book-author-problem.png)

+The blue dashed arrow can be lifted into the API layer with little extra work.
+It's a good idea to push such arrows as far "up" as possible, because this helps keep one thing in check: not violating the **single responsibility principle**, which roughly means that your interactor should do one thing and **one thing only**.
+So the Author interactor should only care about author logic, and the Book interactor should care only about book issues.

+In the above example this process would not be violated if there was no Book service, such that book-related logic was underneath the Author interactor.
+But, as soon as you start sharing responsibilities, and they start to overlap, you will run into problems.

+Hence, the API layer is there to provide additional logic that ties two interactors together.

 **TODO: figure this shit out! what exactly is the purpose**

 The key differences between an API and an interactor are the following: